aiven/devportal/docs/products/opensearch/howto/opensearch-and-nodejs.rst

     avn service get demo-open-search --format {service_uri}

 You should see a URL address pointing to the newly created service as a command output.
-Copy this value, we will need these connection details for our new clust in a few minutes' time.
+Copy this value, we will need these connection details for our new cluster in a few minutes' time.

 Set up a NodeJS project
 -----------------------